bunnydeviloper/cs10/Udacity/9-async-ajax/003-create-promise.md

 ### Quiz: Write your first promise
 ### Quiz: wrapping readyState
+* `document.readyState` has three stages:
+  1. Loading
+  2. Interactive: DOM has been loaded but sub-resources like images, stylesheet have yet to load
+  3. Complete

 ### Important!
 Working with Exoplane...

 ### Quiz: wrap and XHR
 ### Web technologies
 ### Quiz: fetch API